Paulo Roberto Falcão: Personal life

 Falcão was born in Abelardo Luz, in the Southern Brazilian state of Santa Catarina.
 His father is Portuguese-Brazilian and his mother Azize has Italian origins, from Calabria.
-In her 1991 autobiography, La filosofia di Moana ("Moana's philosophy," in Italian), Italian adult film actress Moana Pozzi claimed to have had an affair with Falcão.

-Falcão married his first wife, attorney Rosane Leal Damazio, in 1993, with whom he had a son Paulo Roberto Falcão Filho, born on July 21, 1993.
-Since the end of 2003, Falcão is married to the journalist Cristina Ranzolin, with whom he has a daughter, the actress Antônia Ranzolin Falcão, born in the following year (2004).
+In 1993, Falcão married attorney Rosane Leal Damazio, with whom he had a son, Paulo Roberto Falcão Filho, born on July 21, 1993.
+Since 2003, Falcão has been married to the journalist Cristina Ranzolin, with whom he has a daughter, the actress Antônia Ranzolin Falcão, born in the following year (2004).

-He also worked for many years as a football commentator for Rede Globo and for its sports oriented branch SporTV.
+He also worked for many years as a football commentator for Rede Globo and for its sports oriented channel SporTV.

-On 4 August 2023, Falcão was accused of sexual harassment by an employee of the apartment hotel he lived in Santos.
+On 4 August 2023, Falcão was accused of sexual harassment by an employee of the apartment hotel where he lived in Santos.

+On 21 October 2023, the case against Falcão was closed due to a lack of evidence.

+Philanthropy and community work

+In 1998, Falcão co-founded the Instituto da Criança com Diabetes do Rio Grande do Sul (ICDRS), a nonprofit organization dedicated to supporting children and adolescents with Type 1 diabetes.
+He has remained involved with the institution since its foundation and serves as President of its Board of Administration.
+In April 2026, Falcão participated in a retrospective videocast marking nearly three decades of the institute's work and discussing the importance of diabetes treatment and public awareness.

+During the COVID-19 pandemic in 2020, Falcão joined Zico, Júnior, Cerezo, Careca and other former Brazil internationals in a fundraising campaign supporting favela communities through the Central Única das Favelas (CUFA).